Tawaw, Taanshi, Taŋyaŋ yahipi, Welcome

 Participating with Team Saskatchewan is an opportunity that helps shape the lives of our young people.
 The North American Indigenous Games is something for our youth to work towards and to look forward to.
 Team Sask Alumni have gone on to have successful careers, to make lifelong friends and to give back to their own home communities.

-We are looking forward to what this next year brings and for the Games in 2017.
+We are looking forward to what this next competition brings and for the Games in 2020.

 The Team Saskatchewan guidance team is a group of respected community leaders who are in place to provide their experience and guidance to the steering committee, the coordinators, coaches and managers and most importantly to the athletes.